KajzerD/KajzerD-Linux-Configs/README.md

-# This is my personal repository for config files that I use on my Linux systems.
-It's still WIP
+# This is my personal repository for Linux config files
+## It's still WIP